GUIDE Homestays, Farmstays and WWOOFing in Japan A second home in the Japanese countryside

 Weather is another consideration.
 Japanese summers can be brutally hot and humid so if you do decide to brave outdoor work, invest in some UV-blocking clothing.
 Locals cover themselves head-to-toe in it to avoid heat stroke.
 On the flip side, winter can be surprisingly cold.
 If you're headed to Kyushu, for example, you'll be tempted to pack light, but Japanese households south of Tohoku have neither insulation nor central heating, meaning inside will be the same temperature as outside in every room without a space heater.
 A nighttime trip to the bathroom may involve throwing on a sweater.

 Lastly, bugs.
 Snakes.
 Hornets.
 Wild boars.
 Spiders.
-Talk to your host about what you can expect to find in the countryside.
+Talk to your host about what you can expect to find in their area.

 Japan's famous public transportation is not quite as convenient when you venture out into the countryside.
-Most remote areas rely on community buses that may only come four or five times a day.
+Most remote areas rely on community buses that may only come a few times a day.
 The best way to get to rural locations will be by car, and luckily, you can rent a car relatively cheaply in Japan.
 Small cars made for narrow local roads are recommended.
-If you are heading deep into the mountains, be aware that mountain roads are rarely wider than one lane, and sometimes lack guardrails.
+If you are heading deep into the mountains, be aware that mountain roads sometimes lack guardrails.
 Be wary of a lack of phone coverage, and if it's snowing, don't drive.
-The best and safest way to get to a remote mountain location is by having your hosts pick you up or asking them to arrange a shuttle.
+The best and safest way to get to a remote mountain location is by having your hosts pick you up or asking them to arrange a roundtrip shuttle.
 For easier locations, defer to your host on which route to take by car.